aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/net/3d-modeling/linear-extrusion/twist-offset-in-linear-extrusion/_index.md

 ---
-title: Twist Offset in Linear Extrusion
+title: How to Create 3D Scene with Twist Offset in Linear Extrusion
 linktitle: Twist Offset in Linear Extrusion
 second_title: Aspose.3D .NET API
-description: Explore the magic of Aspose.3D for .NET with our step-by-step guide on Twist Offset in Linear Extrusion.
-Elevate your 3D projects effortlessly.
+description: Learn how to create 3d scene using Aspose.3D for .NET, including export wavefront obj and how to twist offset in linear extrusion.
 weight: 15
 url: /net/3d-modeling/linear-extrusion/twist-offset-in-linear-extrusion/
+date: 2026-01-09
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Twist Offset in Linear Extrusion
+# Create 3D Scene: Twist Offset in Linear Extrusion

 ## Introduction

-Welcome to the world of Aspose.3D for .NET, a versatile library empowering developers to handle 3D manipulation with ease.
-In this tutorial, we will delve into one of the intriguing features - the "Twist Offset in Linear Extrusion."
-If you're ready to elevate your 3D programming skills, let's dive right in!
+If you need to **create 3d scene** objects quickly and add dynamic geometry, Aspose.3D for .NET gives you exactly the tools you need.
+In this **Aspose 3D tutorial** we’ll walk through the *how to twist offset* technique while performing a **linear extrusion twist** and finally **export Wavefront OBJ** files.
+By the end you’ll have a fully‑featured 3‑D model ready for rendering or further processing.

+## Quick Answers
+- **What does “twist offset” do?** It shifts the start point of the twist along the extrusion axis.
+- **Which method exports Wavefront OBJ?** `scene.Save(..., FileFormat.WavefrontOBJ)`.
+- **Do I need a license to run the sample?** A temporary license works for testing; a full license is required for production.
+- **What .NET versions are supported?** .NET Framework 4.5+, .NET Core 3.1+, .NET 5/6+.
+- **How many slices are recommended for smooth twists?** Around 100 slices give a good balance between quality and performance.

+## What is **create 3d scene**?

+Creating a 3‑D scene means building a hierarchical structure that holds geometry, lights, cameras, and transformations.
+Aspose.3D provides a `Scene` class that acts as the root container for all nodes you add.

+## Why use **linear extrusion twist**?

+A linear extrusion with twist lets you turn a 2‑D profile into a spiraled 3‑D object—perfect for screws, springs, or decorative columns.
+Adding a twist offset gives you even more control over the start of the rotation, enabling asymmetric designs.

 ## Prerequisites

-Before we embark on this exciting journey, make sure you have the following prerequisites in place:
+Before we dive in, make sure you have:

 - Aspose.3D for .NET Library: Download and install the library from the [release page](https://releases.aspose.com/3d/net/).

-- Your Development Environment: Ensure that your development environment is set up and ready to roll.
+- Your Development Environment: Visual Studio 2022 (or any C# IDE) ready for .NET development.

 ## Import Namespaces

-Start by importing the necessary namespaces to access the functionality provided by Aspose.3D for .NET.
-In your code, this might look like:
+Start by importing the necessary namespaces to access Aspose.3D functionality.

 ```csharp
 using Aspose.ThreeD;